jakesorce/clubhouse_ruby/README.md

 clubhouse = ClubhouseRuby::Clubhouse.new(<YOUR CLUBHOUSE API TOKEN>)
 ```

-The API can also provide responses in CSV format if you're not into json:
+The API can also provide responses in CSV format instead of the default JSON:

 ```ruby
 clubhouse = ClubhouseRuby::Clubhouse.new(<YOUR CLUBHOUSE API TOKEN>, response_format: :csv)
 ```

-Then call methods on the object matching the resources and action you are interested
+Then call methods on the object matching the resource(s) and action you are
-in:
+interested in:

 ```ruby
 clubhouse.epics.list